eurostat/eurostat.js/doc/README-map.md

 <script src="https://cdn.jsdelivr.net/gh/eurostat/eurostat.js@X.Y.Z/js/eurostat-tooltip.js"></script>
 ```

-Then, add somewhere on the HTML page the SVG element where the map should appear:
+Then, add a SVG element where the map should appear:

 ```html
 <svg id="map"></svg>
 ```

-Finally, customize the map content and style with a bit of javascript code:
+Finally, customize the map content and style with a bit of javascript code such as:

 ```html
 <script>